VinVel/Quiver/README.md

 4. Prepare the command.
 5. Download.

-No `Python` setup, no separate `yt-dlp` install, no manual POT provider setup, and no command-line spelunking for routine downloads.
+No `Python` setup, no separate `yt-dlp` install, no manual POT provider setup, and no command-line guessing for routine downloads.

 ## Install